Trump poised for acquittal in Senate; Romney will vote to convict

-WASHINGTON (Reuters) - A prominent Republican senator, Mitt Romney, broke with his party on Wednesday and announced he would vote to convict Donald Trump in his impeachment trial just hours before the U.S. Senate was poised to acquit the Republican president.
+WASHINGTON (Reuters) - A prominent Republican senator, Mitt Romney, on Wednesday became the only member of his party to announce plans to vote to convict Donald Trump in his impeachment trial just hours before the U.S. Senate was poised to acquit the Republican president.

 The Republican-controlled Senate was scheduled to hold its historic vote at 4 p.m.
-EST (2100 GMT) on whether to convict Trump on charges of abuse of power and obstruction of Congress arising from his dealings with Ukraine in only the third presidential impeachment trial in U.S. history.
+(2100 GMT) on whether to remove Trump from office on charges of abuse of power and obstruction of Congress arising from his dealings with Ukraine in only the third presidential impeachment trial in U.S. history.
 The Democratic-led House of Representatives approved the charges on Dec.
 18.

 Romney, the 2012 Republican presidential nominee who has previously criticized Trump on other matters, called the president’s actions in pressuring Ukraine to investigate political rival Joe Biden “grievously wrong” and said Trump was “guilty of an appalling abuse of public trust.”